redsevensquared/change-log/readme.md

 - Testing and applying Cartalyst Sentry, Sentry-Social, and API.
 - Created this `readme.md` booyah!
 Commit that, Yo.
 - Been some major leaps forward!
 Stand by!
-- But standby over at Grassroots Hub.
+- But please head over to Grassroots Hub.
 That's the real product.